tuchandra/sitev2/content/papers/proposed_guidelines_xai_hall.md

 +++
-title = "Paper: Proposed Guidelines for the Responsible Use of Explainable Machine Learning" date = 2020-02-17 draft = "false" categories = ["papers"]
+title = "[Paper] Proposed Guidelines for the Responsible Use of Explainable Machine Learning" date = 2020-02-17 draft = "false" categories = ["papers"]